Thank You and Follow-Ups

 NIJ is dedicated to improving knowledge and understanding of crime and justice issues through science.
 We provide objective and independent knowledge and tools to inform the decision-making of the criminal and juvenile justice communities to reduce crime and advance justice, particularly at the state and local levels.

-Attending NIJ’s National Research Conference will allow those interested in innovations in data sources and analytic strategies to improve the juvenile justice system, inform our understanding and reporting of missing person data, build and implement a strong dissemination plan, employ best practices and practical applications for cost analyses, and develop and manage effective research collaborations.
+Attending NIJ’s National Research Conference allowed those interested in innovations in data sources and analytic strategies to improve the juvenile justice system, inform our understanding and reporting of missing person data, build and implement a strong dissemination plan, employ best practices and practical applications for cost analyses, and develop and manage effective research collaborations.

 NIJ supports research to advance the field of victims' services, including studies to reduce victimization, evaluate service provision, measure the impact of crime on individuals, their loved ones, and their communities, and improve the criminal justice system response for victims of crime.

-The National Research Conference will enable those interested in this field to come together and collaborate across other justice areas to learn about survivor-informed research, dynamic survivor engagement in human trafficking research, tools to improve victim services, how research has informed policy changes to prevent, protect, and service victims of gender-based violence, and research highlights from thirty years of the Violence Against Women Act.
+The National Research Conference enabled those interested in this field to come together and collaborate across other justice areas to learn about survivor-informed research, dynamic survivor engagement in human trafficking research, tools to improve victim services, how research has informed policy changes to prevent, protect, and service victims of gender-based violence, and research highlights from thirty years of the Violence Against Women Act.